2h walk from Padis Chalet.

 Please check rates and details directly with the companies in question if you need more recent info.

 Peştera Ghetarul Focul Viu has two halls and is entered from the top down a rickety wooden staircase.
 This steep passage leads to the first chamber with a huge karstfenster or pothole at the ceiling.
-Its elevation (1,120m asl) and the pothole make this an ice cave of the ice cellar type.
+Its elevation (1,120m asl) and the pothole makes this an ice cave of the cold trap type.
 During winter the cold air flows into the cave and is trapped inside.
 This physical effect is also called cold trap, its the reason why refrigerators in supermarkets do not need a lid.

 The pothole is also responsible for a huge pile of logs, leaves and snow on the cave floor.
 The logs are partly covered by the ice, their free ends rotting and colouring the ice field.
 The opening also allows light to enter so there is no need for a torch in this chamber.
 Around noon the sun shines directly into the cave and the beams create a fairy scenery.